oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

     from each of the small images into the `/aux/models` and `/aux/weblogic-deploy` directories in each pod's file system so that the introspection job can find them.

-  - Include in main image:
+  - Include in the main image:
-    You can include the artifacts in your domain resource `domain.spec.image` in its `domain.spec.configuration.model.modelHome`
+    You can include the WDT model files in your domain resource `domain.spec.image` in its `domain.spec.configuration.model.modelHome`
     and `domain.spec.configuration.model.wdtInstallHome` directories as
     a layer on top of your base image